lv5misaki/DRIVPocket/README.md

 You can make your own preprocessed data by referring to [DeepPokcet](https://github.com/devalab/DeepPocket).Also, You can download our pre-processed train and test data DRIVPocket/dataset from Baidu Cloud Disk (https://pan.baidu.com/s/1bSrU6TruqvwBv76rZ52ZLg code: a33e).

 ## Train
 If you want to train DRIVPocket by yourself, we provide the dataparallel and distribute code.
+Additionly, we use [wandb](https://wandb.ai/site) to track training performance.
+It's free and easy to use.
+If you want to avoid using wandb, simply comment out all lines that contain "wandb" in the training script.

 You can use the command to train your model in data parallel.
 ```